-In line with our commitment to accuracy and transparency, DMCC has decided to engage external experts in 2023 to conduct a comprehensive companywide carbon footprint assessment.
+As part of the Dubai smart city initiative, Smart District Phase 1 went live in 2022 with more than ten parameters currently being monitored.
+It allows for capturing, storing, to engage external experts in 2023 to conduct a comprehensive companywide carbon footprint assessment.
 This assessment will enable us to evaluate our operations holistically and determine the full extent of our GHG emissions on Scope 1 and 2 with an estimation of Scope 3.
 The results of this assessment will be third-party verified, ensuring the highest level of credibility in the data we report.